Vacant Homes vs. Homelessness in Cities Around the U.S.

 New York, Los Angeles, Honolulu and Seattle round out the top five cities for unhoused Gen-Zers per 100,000 residents.

-The State of Homelessness in the U.S.
+The State of Homelessness and Housing Availability in the US

 A chart breaking down the unhoused population in the U.S. by race and year.